🔍 General

 What is the default login and IP for the adapter’s admin page?

-The adapter does not have a DHCP server, so configure your PC manually:
+The adapter does not have a DHCP server, so you will need to configure your PC manually before accessing the GUI.

 192.168.144.1 - Subnet: